Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 The Active Directory Sync Secret will be used to synchronize users and groups, **it will require permission to search and view the attributes of the users and groups.
-If you plan on using Discovery (NOTE: Discovery is not under Common Criteria’s scope), the account will also need permissions to scan computers on the network for accounts.**
+If you plan on using Discovery (NOTE: Discovery is not under Common Criteria's scope), the account will also need permissions to scan computers on the network for accounts.**

 ### Configuring TLS with Active Directory